 Without emotional support as children, our depressive state is very likely to have made us feel frightened (we were in need of emotional rescue but there were no rescuers) and ashamed (Why can’t I be a normal kid?
 There’s something badly wrong with me and everybody knows it.)

-Now, as adults, when we are depressed, we are likely reexperience these feelings of fear and shame.
-Again, we feel ashamed of being depressed and fearful about how it isolates us from others; such feelings will be exacerbated if the culture in which we find ourselves immersed, or subset of it with whom we associate, regard depression as a sign of weakness (which it most certainly is not – indeed, coping with depression calls for great bravery).
+Now, as adults, when we are depressed, we are likely to re-experience these feelings of fear and shame.
+Again, we feel ashamed of being depressed and fearful about how it isolates us from others; such feelings will be exacerbated if the culture in which we find ourselves immersed, or a subset of it with which we interact, regard depression as a sign of weakness (which it most certainly is not – indeed, coping with depression calls for great bravery).

 Due to the dynamics of our society, men are likely to feel more ashamed of being depressed than are women.